hon-nova/eCoffee/README.md

    2. Diverse Features: It incorporates multiple lessons and components learned throughout the course, such as commerce concepts, user authentication, database structures and dynamic content rendering.
 Specific features include:
       - Product Like/Unlike Option: Users can like or unlike products, adding an interactive element to the user experience
       - Stripe Payment Integration: Secure and reliable payment processing through Stripe, enhancing user trust and transaction safety
-      - User Purchase History: Registered users can view their purchase history, providing a personalized shopping experience
+      - **User Purchase History**: Registered users can view their purchase history, providing a personalized shopping experience
-      - Admin Dashboard: A visual admin interface that allows administrators to manage products, view sales data, and reports
+      - **Admin Dashboard**: A visual admin interface that allows administrators to manage products, view sales data, and reports

 ## **Complexity:**

    The project’s complexity is evident through the following advanced features and implementations:
-   1. Sales Reporting: The website includes functionality to generate detailed sales reports, accessible through the admin dashboard.
+   1. **Sales Reporting**: The website includes functionality to generate detailed sales reports, accessible through the admin dashboard.
 This feature leverages data aggregation and visualization techniques to provide insights into sales performance.
    2. User Profiles and Orders Management: The site allows users to view all past orders, integrating complex querying and data retrieval processes.
    3. Custom User Authentication: Implementation of a custom user authentication system using AbstractUser, enhancing security and allowing for extended user functionalities.
    4. Cart and Order Management: The project includes comprehensive cart and order management systems, enabling users to add items to their cart, adjust quantities, and proceed to checkout seamlessly.